Give a man a gun, and he can rob a bank. Give a man a bank, and he can rob the world.

 Alliant is all about commercial real estate.
 This is a major bonus if this happens to be the field your small business is focused on.

 The credit union is based in Chicago where they have two branch locations.
-Still, it’s part of a larger co-op that grants you access to ATMs around the country.
+Still, it is part of a larger co-op that grants you access to ATMs around the country.

 There aren’t many services specific to businesses making this one of the lesser options for entrepreneurs.
-But you’ll have access to a checking account with a higher than an average interest rate.
+But you will have access to a checking account with a higher than an average interest rate.

 There are never any monthly service fees to content with or special stipulations on keeping your account free.
 Your checking account will likely come with interest-bearing savings account offering a competitive rate.